 What is a quartile?

-For example, below is a fictional set of results for one category across one timeframe.
+As an example, below is a fictional set of results for one category across 15 years.
 The results are ordered by return, and you can see that the first 5 funds are in Quartile 1 because they have the best results, then the next 5 performing funds and in Quartile 2, and so on.

 |Fund / Investment option||Return||Quartile|

 By using quartiles, it allows you to see how your fund is performing in relation to all the investment options in the same risk category, without focusing on an isolated percentage return figure out of context, which can be misleading.

 For example, you may find that after several years of strong returns your fund suddenly reports a negative return.
 You panic and wonder if you should switch to a better-performing fund.
 Then you check your fund’s quartile ranking and find that despite reporting a negative return it ranked in the top quartile.
 This reassures you that all investment options are experiencing difficult market conditions and that your fund is responding better than most.

 Or your fund may have been reporting positive annual returns, but you begin to question if it is performing as well as it should.
 You check its quartile performance and see that it has been consistently ranked in quartiles 3 and 4, below the average for its category.
 In this case, it may be worth doing further research to find the cause.
 Is it asset selection, high fees or some other issue?

 If you find that your fund is a consistently poor performer for its risk category, you might consider switching funds.
 But you should only consider doing this after researching and comparing a number of super funds, not just on performance but also on offerings such as fees, insurance, advice and other member services.

 Chant West is a research company that has been analysing super fund performance for more than 20 years.
 They are a publicly listed company that provides independent analysis to super funds, employers and individuals.